This article on being an au pair in Spain is authored by Suzie Kelsey.

 All because he wanted to be with his parents but was instead left with me.
 I couldn’t stop wondering, ‘why am I doing this?’

 Two months or so later, this boy was my biggest fan.
 He would hang on to every word I said, beg and plead for me to play with him 24/7, and I could get him to do whatever I wanted.

 Looking back, being a live-in au pair is one of the most emotionally, mentally and physically challenging things I’ve ever been through.
 But it’s also one of the experiences I’ve gained the most from and I wouldn’t change a thing about it.

 My Experience Before and After Being an Au Pair in Spain

-I had been learning Spanish at school and was desperate to find a way to live for a while in a Spanish speaking country.
-At first, I tried looking at exchange programmes for schools but these were not something my parents could afford.
+I had been learning Spanish at school and was desperate to find a way to live for a while in a Spanish-speaking country.
+At first, I tried looking at exchange programs for schools, but these were not something my parents could afford.

 However, the experience I had as an au pair in Spain was unforgettable—the skills I learned are indispensable and the family I found were lovely and have become friends for life.

 How to Find a Job as an Au Pair in Spain